RaviRagh/DAT-Phase1-Project/README.md

 ### Conclusions
 #### Key Takeaways
 1. The top 10 genres based on average IMDb viewer ratings do not necessarily reflect what is normally seen at the box office.
-That being said, they are all excellent catgories for online video streaming.
+That being said, they are all excellent categories for online video streaming.
 2. The most profitable genres are what one would expect from popular culture.
 3. Video streaming revenues show a healthy upward trend.
 #### Actionable Insights